eclipse/epsilon-website/mkdocs/docs/doc/articles/debugger.md

 !!! warning "LSP4E does not support conditional or inline breakpoints"
     Currently, debugging from LSP4E does not support conditional breakpoints or inline breakpoints.
     If you need to stop at a statement in the middle of a line, you can enable for now the "Line breakpoints stop at every statement on the line" option in the "Remote Epsilon Program" launch configuration.
+This option is also available from [VS Code](#stopping-at-every-statement-on-a-line-breakpoint), and the same caveats apply as on Code.

 ### Microsoft Visual Studio Code